 11 min read

 The teams that get into trouble on ASIL-D programs are the ones that staffed and scoped them as if ASIL-D were the next dial position above ASIL-B. ASIL-D is not a dial position.
-It is a different category of safety case, with different evidence requirements, different analysis methods, and different architecture constraints.
+It is a different category of safety case, with distinct evidence requirements, analysis methods, and architectural constraints.
 Programs that underestimate that step pay for it twice.
-Once when the random-hardware failure analysis returns numbers the architecture cannot support.
-And again when the audit team asks for the independence argument that the program never produced.
+Once, when the random hardware failure analysis returns numbers that the architecture cannot support.
+And again, when the audit team asks for the independence argument that the program never produced.

-This piece is for engineering leaders deciding how to scope an ASIL-D program and for working engineers building the artifacts that the safety case will rest on.
-The goal is to make the step from ASIL-B and below to ASIL-D concrete enough that the decisions get made before the analysis exposes them.
+This piece is for engineering leaders deciding how to scope an ASIL-D program and for working engineers building the artifacts on which the safety case will rest.
+The goal is to make the step from ASIL-B and below to ASIL-D concrete enough that decisions are made before analysis exposes them.

 The implication: more 2026 programs carry at least one ASIL-D requirement than carried one in 2018, and the teams writing those safety cases often built their FuSa muscle on ASIL-B work.
-The gap shows up first in the random-hardware analysis, then in the architecture, and finally in the safety case argument.
+The gap first appears in the random hardware analysis, then in the architecture, and finally in the safety case argument.

 Three things change, and they compound.

 The diagnostic coverage thresholds change.
 ISO 26262 Part 5 Annex C defines recommended targets for the Single-Point Fault Metric (SPFM) and the Latent Fault Metric (LFM).
-At ASIL-B the targets are SPFM ≥ 90% and LFM ≥ 60%.
-At ASIL-D the targets are SPFM ≥ 99% and LFM ≥ 90%.
-Practically, that means the hardware safety mechanism that was acceptable at ASIL-B (a single watchdog plus a basic plausibility check) is not enough at ASIL-D. The architecture needs additional diagnostic mechanisms, often a redundant computation path or a dedicated safety microcontroller, to achieve the coverage ISO 26262 recommends.
+At ASIL-B, the targets are SPFM ≥ 90% and LFM ≥ 60%.
+At ASIL-D, the targets are SPFM ≥ 99% and LFM ≥ 90%.
+In practice, that means the hardware safety mechanism acceptable at ASIL-B (a single watchdog plus a basic plausibility check) is not sufficient at ASIL-D. The architecture needs additional diagnostic mechanisms, often a redundant computation path or a dedicated safety microcontroller, to achieve the coverage ISO 26262 recommends.

 The independence requirements change.
 ISO 26262 Part 9 Clause 6 ("Criteria for coexistence of elements") and the freedom-from-interference framework apply at every ASIL, but the bar for what counts as sufficient independence rises with ASIL.
 At ASIL-D, qualitative arguments ("we partition the tasks") rarely survive an audit.
 The expected evidence is a documented and analyzed Dependent Failure Analysis (DFA) showing that no single fault can compromise both the safety function and the safety mechanism.

 The audit-evidence depth changes.
-The same artifact (a unit test report, a FMEDA spreadsheet, a code review record) carries different weight at ASIL-D than at ASIL-B. Test coverage targets in ISO 26262 Part 6 step up.
+The same artifact (a unit test report, a FMEDA spreadsheet, a code review record) carries a different weight at ASIL-D than at ASIL-B. Test coverage targets in ISO 26262 Part 6 step up.
 Configuration management discipline tightens.
-The traceability between safety goals, functional safety requirements, technical safety requirements, hardware/software safety requirements, and verification evidence has to actually trace, in both directions, with no broken links.
+The traceability between safety goals, functional safety requirements, technical safety requirements, hardware/software safety requirements, and verification evidence must be bidirectional, with no broken links.

 The random-hardware metrics in ISO 26262 Part 5 are not "nice to hit."
 They are the technical safety case for hardware.
 Three numbers do most of the work.

 SPFM (Single-Point Fault Metric).
 The fraction of a hardware element's failure rate that is covered by safety mechanisms against single-point and residual faults.
-ISO 26262 Part 5 Annex C recommends SPFM ≥ 99% at ASIL-D and ≥ 90% at ASIL-B. The 99% target is where diagnostic coverage must be in the high-99s on the dominant failure modes, which often forces a redundant or diverse architecture.
+ISO 26262 Part 5 Annex C recommends SPFM ≥ 99% at ASIL-D and ≥ 90% at ASIL-B. The 99% target means diagnostic coverage must be in the high-99s for the dominant failure modes, which often forces a redundant or diverse architecture.

 LFM (Latent Fault Metric).
 The fraction of failure rate covered against latent multi-point faults.
 ASIL-D target is ≥ 90%; ASIL-B is ≥ 60%.
-Hitting 90% LFM is typically a periodic-test discipline (power-on self-test, runtime cyclic test) rather than an architecture change, but it is a discipline the program has to build into its software safety mechanisms from the beginning.
+Hitting 90% LFM is typically a periodic-test discipline (power-on self-test, runtime cyclic test) rather than an architectural change, but it is a discipline the program must build into its software safety mechanisms from the beginning.

 PMHF (Probabilistic Metric for Hardware Failures).
 The probability per hour of a violation of the safety goal due to random hardware failures of the safety-related hardware.
 ISO 26262 Part 5 Annex F recommends a target of ≤ 10 FIT (10⁻⁸ per hour) at ASIL-D and ≤ 100 FIT at ASIL-C and ASIL-B. PMHF rolls up SPFM, LFM, and the underlying base failure rates of the components; missing it is usually a base-failure-rate problem (chosen components are not safety-grade) more than a diagnostic coverage problem.

 The reason these numbers drive architecture is that hitting SPFM 99% on a single-MCU, single-channel design is generally not feasible for safety-critical actuation paths.
-Most ASIL-D programs land on a Loop-Locked-Step dual-core MCU, or a primary controller plus an independent safety microcontroller running an ASIL-D safety supervisor, or a redundant sensor and actuator path with cross-checks.
+Most ASIL-D programs land on a Loop-Locked-Step dual-core MCU, a primary controller plus an independent safety microcontroller running an ASIL-D safety supervisor, or a redundant sensor-and-actuator path with cross-checks.
 Those architecture choices are made before the FMEDA runs, but the FMEDA proves them.

 LHP's FMEDA explainer covers the analysis methodology in detail (linked under "FMEDA explainer" below).
-The point here is that the metric targets are not negotiable; the architecture has to be chosen so that they are reachable.
+The point here is that the metric targets are not negotiable; the architecture must be chosen so that they are achievable.

 ASIL decomposition is the most commonly misapplied tool in the ASIL toolkit.
 ISO 26262 Part 9 Clause 5 allows an ASIL-D requirement to be decomposed into two independent requirements at lower ASILs, with the decomposition rules summarized as:

-The "(D)" notation means the requirement is decomposed from ASIL-D; the inheriting ASIL applies to the implementation, but the decomposition origin must be tracked through the safety case.
+The "(D)" notation indicates that the requirement is derived from ASIL-D; the inherited ASIL applies to the implementation, but the origin of the decomposition must be tracked through the safety case.

 The reason teams reach for decomposition is the assumption that "two ASIL-B implementations" cost less than "one ASIL-D implementation."
 Sometimes that is true.
 Often it is not.
 The hidden cost is the independence argument.
-ISO 26262 Part 9 requires that the two decomposed implementations be independent in their failure modes, which means a documented Dependent Failure Analysis covering hardware faults, software faults, common-cause faults, and cascading faults.
-Building two genuinely independent ASIL-B paths from scratch (different MCU, different power supply, different software stack, different team if possible) often equals or exceeds the cost of one well-engineered ASIL-D path with a strong safety mechanism.
+ISO 26262 Part 9 requires that the two decomposed implementations be independent in their failure modes, which means a documented Dependent Failure Analysis covering hardware, software, common-cause, and cascading faults.
+Building two genuinely independent ASIL-B paths from scratch (different MCU, different power supply, different software stack, and, if possible, a different team) often equals or exceeds the cost of one well-engineered ASIL-D path with a strong safety mechanism.

 A practical decision filter: if the architecture already has two independent channels for product reasons, decomposition documents what exists.
-If the architecture is single-channel and the decomposition is being constructed to avoid building an ASIL-D channel, the decomposition cost will exceed the avoided cost.
+If the architecture is single-channel and the decomposition is designed to avoid building an ASIL-D channel, the decomposition cost will exceed the cost avoided.

 ISO 26262 Part 9 Clause 6 (freedom from interference) is the cross-cutting discipline that makes mixed-ASIL software defensible.
 It applies to every mixed-ASIL software architecture, but the audit bar at ASIL-D is meaningfully higher than at ASIL-B.